 One must learn techniques for combating and reframing negative thoughts to stop catastrophizing.
 Here are a few of them:

-• Seek Professional Help: When catastrophizing starts to severely interfere with your life, therapy can help reduce its impact.
-One can easily learn how to develop healthier patterns of thinking.
+- Get Professional Help: When catastrophizing significantly disrupts your life, therapy can help reduce its impact.
+One can quickly learn to develop healthier thinking patterns.

 Q. What Causes People to Catastrophize?